 In most cases, insurers will only want to know if you have any points on your licence for a motoring conviction or Fixed Penalty Notice.
-That being said, there are some insurers who will ask if you’ve ever completed a speed awareness course.
+That being said, there are some insurers who will ask if you’ve ever completed one of these courses.
 If they do ask, it’s likely that filling out ‘yes’ will result in your premiums rising.
-Whilst taking a speed awareness course will help you become a safer driver, it still tells the insurer that you might be prone to ignoring speed limits.
+Whilst taking a course will help you become a safer driver, it still tells the insurer that you might be prone to ignoring speed limits.
 To an insurer, this makes you a bit of a risk to insure.
 Of course, if they don’t ask you about speed awareness courses, it can’t be used as a factor for determining your premiums.

 Though you might be tempted to not disclose this information to your insurer if they ask, please be aware that you’re legally obligated to tell them.
 If your insurer finds out that you’ve intentionally lied on your insurance forms, they could increase your premiums or invalidate your insurance entirely.

 1. What if I’m late or can’t make it to my appointment?

 It’s up to you to arrive on time.
 Heavy traffic is always a possibility, so you need to plan ahead.
 If you do end up being late, you won’t be allowed to join the class.
 If you’re ill, then you should let the provider know as soon as possible.
 You’ll find a contact number on the letter you were sent.
 You’ll need to provide a doctor’s note to prove this.
 The police will then review your case and decide whether or not to offer you another chance to take a course.

 2. Do I have to pay for a speed awareness course?